Toronto Donut Ride: Ride route

-The current route starts at 9AM at the corner of Eglinton and Laird, in the parking lot of a former donut shop – hence the ride's name (currently a Great Canadian Bagel).
+The current route starts at 9AM at the corner of Eglinton and Laird, in the parking lot of a former donut shop – hence the ride's name (currently Tim Hortons on north west corner).
 Only a small number of the eventual pack starts at the shop, however, with riders joining all along the route, notably from a church just past the starting point, and from the bridge carrying Eglinton Avenue over Bayview Avenue.

 The tempo is easy early on, with riders chatting as the pack heads north and out of the city.
 The normal route follows Bayview northward to Sheppard Avenue.
 The ride winds through a number of smaller streets before turning onto Bathurst for a short period and then around a ramp onto Highway 7, a major six-lane highway, where the talking stops as the tempo picks up rather dramatically.
 The main high-speed portion continues from here across to Langstaff Road and then heading north on Keele St. Here the pack fragments, as the cross wind and rolling hills on Keele take their toll.
 Usually riders in the front group sprint for a line which is painted on the road on the outskirts of King City.

 Several routes branch off from here, including a shorter 87 km route across King Road, a middle distance route along Bloomington Road, and a longer and much more challenging hillier route further north on Keele and back on Dufferin.
 There are six traditional routes from 83 km to 122 km.
 The ride meets up again after turning east to Yonge Street for a stop at Gramma's Oven, a small Polish bakery just south of King Road in Oak Ridges.

 After the stop, at around 11:00am, the ride continues eastward with several additional return routes centered on either Kennedy Leslie St./Don Mills Rd.
 The return portion of the ride starts slow, but is followed by a higher speed section culminating in a sprint at 60+ km/h on Leslie just north of Major Mackenzie and a sprint on Kennedy just north of Unionville.
 The ride slows as it reaches the northern end of the city and the traffic signals once again become an issue.
 Oddly, the ride does not end at the starting point, but a location only a kilometer away to the southwest.
 Most riders have already split off from the main peloton by this point, though, making their way home by the shortest route once the main portion of the ride is over.